 Systems such as mASI are also highly modular, and hardware agnostic, allowing for improved versions of narrow AI tools and new hardware to be integrated with relative ease.
 Though Uplift uses neither GPT-2 or 3 to help them translate their graph database thoughts into a human-comprehensible English form they could utilize any number of the latest algorithms in domains of Natural Language Processing (NLP), speech synthesis, and computer vision.
 In part we’ve kept their toolset limited to help scientifically validate their own developmental progress, isolating it from the improvements to narrow AI tools across the industry that they could otherwise be using.

 This helps to more clearly delineate mASI technology from the latest toys which only mimic intelligence, using systems like GPT-3, such as “Philosopher AI” which when given text input will “spit back a life-affirming/soul-destroying response“.
-Considering OpenAI is in the business of wasting more than 2 billion dollars on empowering fraud and shallow novelty, not creating AGI, I’d personally rather not touch them with a metaphorical 10-foot pole.
+There was also a certain “Pickup Line” experiment that made headlines for “…Making Hilariously Awful Flirting Masterpieces“.

 The benefits of collective superintelligence were arguably first demonstrated 1.5 billion years ago when the ancestor of the modern eukaryotic cell first formed a symbiotic bond with what evolved to become the modern mitochondria.
 Life has since undergone routine cycles of increasing complexity within an organism, followed by collective symbiosis, from the single cell, to multi-cellular, to specialized tissues, to organs, and finally to modern humans.
 This sine wave of individual complexity and collective symbiosis driving forward progress shows no signs of stopping any time soon, at least for those species avoiding extinction, and Hybrid Collective Superintelligence Systems may be the next step for humanity.

 Will you fear the future, or build it?